DarkDevRBLX/TextPYOS/README.md

 ---INSTALLATION---

 BEFORE INSTALLING TextPYOS MAKE SURE:
-Make sure to get the newest installation of python from [Python.org](https://www.python.org/downloads/) Run custom installation.
+- Make sure to get the newest installation of python from [Python.org](https://www.python.org/downloads/)

+- Run custom installation.

-Make sure that "Add pip to PATH" is CHECKED.
+- Make sure that "Add pip to PATH" is CHECKED.

-Download the latest version of TextPYOS from [TextPYOS-DarkDev](https://github.com/DarkDevRBLX/TextPYOS-Darkdev) Open terminal and run the command "pip install pyinstaller" Then, run the command "pyinstaller --onefile TextPYOSV1.1.py" (Or whatever version you are downloading.)
+- Download the latest version of TextPYOS from [TextPYOS-DarkDev](https://github.com/DarkDevRBLX/TextPYOS-Darkdev)

+- Open terminal and run the command "pip install pyinstaller"

+- Then, run the command "pyinstaller --onefile TextPYOSV1.1.py" (Or whatever version you are downloading.)

-Locate the file "dist"
+- Locate the file "dist"

-and execute the .exe
+- Execute the .exe

 ---Collaboration---
 We are currently not accepting any collaborations, as the project is simply too new to need any.
 Still feel free to make any changes you wish!